railwayapp/docs/src/pages/develop/services.md

 - Persistent database services
 - Ephemeral deployment services

 Deployment services can be connected to a GitHub repo and automatically deployed on each commit.
-A templates is a pre-configured group of services.
+A template is a pre-configured group of services.
 A template can be used to start a project or to expand an existing project.

 Each service keeps a log of deployment attempts, [variables](/develop/variables), and [metrics](/diagnose/metrics).
 Source references, such as a GitHub repository URI, and relevant start commands are also saved.
 Clicking a service from the project canvas reveals the service view.